 Dr. Alison Garden is a UKRI Future Leaders Fellow at Queen’s University Belfast, working on ‘mixed marriage’, or love across the divide, across Ireland from 1801 to the present.
 From 2018-2020 Alison Garden was a Marie Curie Fellow at Queen’s University Belfast; before this, she was an Irish Research Council Postdoctoral Fellow (2016-2018) and a Leverhulme Trust Postdoctoral Fellow (2015-2016) at University College Dublin.

 Alison is a literary critic and cultural historian, fascinated by how national narratives intersect with the intimate, everyday realities of people’s lives and the stories we tell about this.
 Her first book, The Literary Afterlives of Roger Casement, 1899-2016, was published by Liverpool University Press in 2020.
 She has published widely on modern and contemporary literature and culture, with a particular focus on Ireland.
-She has also written for the Irish Times, the Guardian and RTÉ, as well as working with the BBC to produce a series based on her research, creating four programmes about novels of love and danger in Northern Ireland.
+She has written for Aeon, Al Jazeera, the Irish Times, the Guardian and RTÉ, as well as working with the BBC to produce a series based on her research, creating four programmes about novels of love and danger in Northern Ireland.

 - Recent Publications

 - The Literary Afterlives of Roger Casement, 1899–2016.
 Liverpool University Press, 2020.

 Media articles and journalism:

 - ‘Bridgerton and Normal People expose romance’s colonial hangover’, Al Jazeera, 20 April 2021.